 The foundation of the hospitality industry is built on customer service, which comprises food and beverage services and accommodation services.
 Hospitality is part of the fastest growing global industry, Travel and Tourism.
 The industry as a whole is estimated to account for more than 631,000 jobs by 2028, and therefore offers solid career opportunities for success.

 Businesses that comprise the food and beverage segment include exclusive restaurants, fast food dining, caterers, clubs and club management, food processing, retail and distribution.
-Moreover, the food and beverage category can exist within other commercial establishments such as movie theaters, planes and trains, hotels and shopping malls.
+Moreover, the food and beverage category can exist within other commercial establishments such as movie theatres, planes and trains, hotels and shopping malls.
 Food and beverage complements a wide array of commercial trade and dramatically enhances the total satisfaction of a guest experience through first-class customer service and excellent food and drink.

-Hospitality graduates gain knowledge about technical skills and operations within the industry, learning about housekeeping, culinary skills and communication, to name a few.
+Hotels, bed and breakfast ventures and other types of lodging comprise the accommodation segment.
+These can range from five-star hotels, exclusive resorts and luxury escapes to campgrounds and youth hostels.
+Hospitality students gain knowledge about technical skills and operations within the industry, learning about housekeeping, culinary skills and communication, to name a few.
 Through a combination of vocational (on the job work placement) and online theory study you learn about the relationships between consumers and the providers of hospitality services.

-© 2018 - Macarthur Tourism, Travel and Events College
+© 2020 - Macarthur Tourism, Travel and Events College